 Link Lee Mansion: Historic Houston Landmark

 The ornamentation on this mansion is exquisite.
-Complex brickwork and terra cotta embellishments with a clay tile roof make this mansion a prominent feature of what is now the University of St. Thomas campus.
+Elaborate brickwork and terra cotta embellishments with a clay tile roof make this mansion a prominent feature of what is now the University of St. Thomas campus.

 In 1946 the widowed Mrs. Essie N. Lee and her family members sold the property for $120,000 to the University of St. Thomas.

-Dedicated to Anita Borges Stude by her loving husband Micajah Stude
+Dedicated to Anita Borges Stude by her loving husband, Micajah Stude

 Cast bronze, 3/7